mnsgrosa/mnsgrosa/README.md

 Machine learning engineer | mlops | ufpe computer science student
 -----------------------------------------------------------------

-Hi, i work at aca.so as mlops im passionate about the math behind the ml algorithms and the beauty in writing simple and clean code for complex problems.
+Hi, i work at acaso as mlops.
+Im passionate about the math behind the ml algorithms and the beauty in writing simple and clean code for complex problems.

 * 🌍  I'm based in Brazil, Recife, Pe
 * ✉️  You can contact me at [matheusnsampaio@gmail.com](mailto:matheusnsampaio@gmail.com)